Overview

 Unless maternal deterioration or evidence of fetal distress is found, labor should be conducted as in pregnancies not complicated with cirrhosis.
 Once the patient is admitted to the labor and delivery unit, additional laboratory tests should be obtained, including liver, renal, and coagulation studies.
 Any laboratory abnormalities, especially coagulation, platelet, and hematocrit abnormalities, should be addressed and treated with blood products prior to delivery, if possible.

-Treatment of Complications
+Treatment of complications

 Variceal bleeding

-Known esophageal varices can be sclerosed endoscopically prior to pregnancy to prevent hemorrhage.
-A study by Aggarwal demonstrated that 8.6% of patients managed with endoscopic sclerotherapy prior to pregnancy had variceal bleeding during pregnancy, versus 93.3% of those without prior treatment.[55]
+Known esophageal varices can be ligated or sclerosed endoscopically prior to pregnancy to prevent hemorrhage.
+A study by Aggarwal demonstrated that 8.6% of patients managed with endoscopic sclerotherapy prior to pregnancy had variceal bleeding during pregnancy, versus 93.3% of those without prior treatment.
+[90]

-Acute treatment of variceal bleeding in pregnancy is similar to treatment in nonpregnant patients and includes continuous hemodynamic monitoring (in an intensive care unit as needed), transfusions, balloon tamponading, endoscopy, or pharmacological treatment.
+Acute treatment of variceal bleeding in pregnancy is similar to treatment in nonpregnant patients and includes continuous hemodynamic monitoring (in an intensive care unit as needed), transfusions, balloon tamponading, endoscopy, or pharmacologic treatment.
 Endoscopy with variceal ligation or sclerotherapy injection is considered safe in pregnancy.

 Portasystemic shunts have been placed in pregnant patients and may decrease the risk of recurrent hemorrhage, but these procedures should be reserved for patients with bleeding refractory to other treatment methods.